brotatotes/bht-automation/bht gen 1/Mark/Chapter 1/Mark 1 37 bht.md

 # Mark 1:37 Commentary Help Text

 ## BHT:
-In a desert and solitary place, after some search, Jesus was found by the disciples, as the multitudes sought Him and urged His return.
-The disciples wanted Him to come back, and the crowd beseeched Him to stay, thinking that all seek Him.
-However, Jesus knew that the will of the multitude did not govern Him, as there was a greater purpose behind His actions.
+In a secluded place where He had been praying, Jesus was found by those who actively sought after Him.
+The crowd, driven by their own desires, implored Him to return.
+Even though the disciples were hesitant to leave, they knew the immense potential for good that was present in that moment.
+Jesus's response in the subsequent verse revealed that He would not be ruled by the will of the people.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "And when they had found him—evidently after some search."
+1. "And when they had found himâ€”evidently after some search."
-2. "All men seek for thee—By this time, 'the multitudes' who, according to Luke, 'sought after Him'—and who, on going to Peter's house, and there learning that Peter and a few more were gone in search of Him, had set out on the same errand—would have arrived."
+2. "All men seek for theeâ€”By this time, 'the multitudes' who, according to Luke (Luke 4:42), 'sought after Him'â€”and who, on going to Peter's house, and there learning that Peter and a few more were gone in search of Him, had set out on the same errandâ€”would have arrived."
 3. "All now urging His return to their impatient townsmen."

 ### Marvin Vincent:
-1. "The continuous present tense."
+1. "The all is peculiar to Mark."
-2. "The all is peculiar to Mark."
+2. "The continuous present tense."
 3. "The all is seeking thee."

 ### Philip Schaff: